Natural History Museum of Utah: Rotating exhibitions

+NHMU's current special exhibition is Mysteries of the Ice Ages, which explores 80,000 years of Earth’s dramatic history, uncovering the mysteries of ice and the remarkable adaptations that allowed life to survive in an unforgiving world.
+This special exhibition is on display through January 4, 2026.

 Educational programs

 The educational programs are organized by the Education & Community Engagement Department.
 Development of school programs is closely tied to the public school system's core curriculum.
 The museum's educational programs include: